icaroagostino/BD/newBIBA.md

 ### Step 3: Enrollment Uni Bremen

 To do the enrollment you must go to the rectory and submit the completed form along with the other documents.
-After a few days you will receive a letter from the university and will have to pay a registration fee (approximately EUR 380), then you will receive a enrollment card.
+After a few days you will receive a letter from the university and will have to pay a enrollment fee (approximately EUR 380), then you will receive a semester ticket card.
 This card allows you to take the bus and tram free of charge in the city of Bremen and neighbouring regions.

 - **Documents required:**